DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 - **Critique Session:**
   - Each student presents 2-3 minutes of their project (rough mix, composition, or sound design).
-  - Talk about where you're are in the process and what you want to do next.
+  - Talk about where you are in the process and what you want to do next.

 ## Wednesday (12/3)